AMS SolutionsPosted January 5, 2026

 • Track key metrics to stay ahead of problems: Consistently monitor your clean claim rate, denial rate, and days in A/R to get a clear picture of your financial performance.
 This data allows you to identify and fix workflow issues before they impact your cash flow.

-What is Oncology Revenue Cycle Management?
+Breaking Down the Oncology Revenue Cycle

 Think of Oncology Revenue Cycle Management (RCM) as the complete financial journey a patient takes with your practice.
 It’s a specialized process designed specifically for cancer care, covering everything from the first phone call to schedule an appointment to the final payment on an account.
 Unlike general medical billing, oncology RCM addresses the unique financial complexities of cancer treatment.
 This includes managing pre-authorizations for high-cost drugs, coding for intricate therapies like chemotherapy and radiation, and handling the often-complicated claims that follow.
 It’s a system built to handle the high stakes and high costs inherent in oncology.